anoma/namada/README.md

 ## 💾 Installing

-There is a single command to build and install Anoma executables from source (the node, the client and the wallet).
+There is a single command to build and install Namada executables from source (the node, the client and the wallet).
 This command will also verify that a compatible version of [Tendermint](#dependencies) is available and if not, attempt to install it.
 Note that currently at least 16GB RAM is needed to build from source.

 ```shell
 make install
 ```

-After installation, the main `anoma` executable will be available on path.
+After installation, the main `namada` executable will be available on path.

 To find how to use it, check out the [User Guide section of the docs](https://docs.namada.net/user-guide/index.html).